Azure/azure-rest-api-specs/specification/industrydatalifecycle/resource-manager/readme.md

 ## Getting Started

-To build the SDKs for My API, simply install AutoRest via `npm` (`npm install -g autorest`) and then run:
+To build the SDKs for IndustryDataLifecycle, simply install AutoRest via `npm` (`npm install -g autorest`) and then run:

 > `autorest readme.md`